yarkqub/my_kiosk/readme.md

 * Styling client display

-* Add function to client display

 * Make individual item have status done or not done

+* After client order, display the receipt

+* Make receipt can be printed

 ## Bugs fixed